Customs and Traditions in Kyrgyzstan

 Usually, the Kyrgyz families had many children, as the head of family was responsible to continue his lineage - and hence boys were highly regarded as they would enable this to happen.
 A man, who did not have a son, was a very unhappy person as his family line had to stop with him.
 The Manas epos opens with the childless Djakyp's expressing grief because he has no son to carry on his name and care for him in his old age.

 If the wife of a nomad could not have children, (or she was just gave birth to girls), then he could marry a second wife, or even a third - although this is not practiced today.

 Life was not necessarily easy for children.
-They are expected to undertake tasks from an early age.
+They were expected to undertake tasks from an early age.
 The girls would learn mainly domestic tasks, helping the older women, whilst the boys might be assigned to look after some of the livestock.
-Idle, or lazy, children would be castigated and criticized ... for example, it might be said that: "hopeless Aybek's son is still a baby after ten years".
+Idle, or lazy, children would be castigated and criticized.
+For example, it might be said: "hopeless Aybek's son is still a baby after ten years".